sredhu37/practice/README.md

 It will take some time for app-of-apps to create other errors.
 There might be some error displayed.
 Just wait for 5-10 minutes, it will work automatically.

+### 2.2.7.
+Setup Ingress

+- Create Cloud DNS zone and get nameservers from it.
+- Add/Update the custom name servers in Google Domains.
+- Ingress object creates the external HTTP(S) LB in GCP.
+Check the ingress object in argocd ui and get the IP address.
+- Add a record set in the DNS zone with proper prefix and proper IP address.
+- Wait for 10 minutes and try the url in the browser: `http://argocd.sunnyredhu.com`.
+Don't forget the http.
+- Repeat the above steps for resume too: `http://sunnyredhu.com`.
+Don't forget the http.

 ## TESTING JENKINS IMAGE